 - The Lynn H. Wood Archaeological Museum Lecture Series hosts leading experts from around the world on the history and archaeology of the ancient Near East.

 - The Gerhard F. Hasel Lectureship in Biblical Studies hosts biblical scholars from other Christian faiths to present the continued validity and relevance of scripture.

-- At the Student Scholarship Symposium sponsored by the Schools of Religion at Southern Adventist University and Oakwood University, students gain experience in research and sharing papers in scholarly meetings.
+- At the Student Symposium sponsored by the Schools of Religion at Southern Adventist University and Oakwood University, students gain experience in research and sharing papers in scholarly meetings.

 - The Student Ministerial Association organizes social and spiritual activities while providing leadership opportunities.
 Other student organizations include Preach the Word Ministries, Bible Workers’ Club, Canvassers for Christ, and the South East Youth Conference.

 - SALT: Soul-winning and Leadership Training is designed for individuals from any career or major willing to dedicate one semester to intensive evangelism training.
 Offered in partnership with It Is Written, participants experience the thrill of soul winning while attending top-quality, Bible-based classes and completing Bible worker certification.

 Marks of Distinction